tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/securitycenter/index.md

 ---

-# Azure Security Center
+# Microsoft Defender for Cloud

-Azure Security Center provides unified security management and advanced threat protection across hybrid cloud workloads.
-With Security Center, you can apply security policies across your workloads, limit your exposure to threats, and detect and respond to attacks.
+Microsoft Defender for Cloud provides unified security management and advanced threat protection across hybrid cloud workloads.
+With Defender for Cloud, you can apply security policies across your workloads, limit your exposure to threats, and detect and respond to attacks.

 ## REST Operation Groups